Reception - Czechia

 • undergo a medical examination, if necessary for the protection of public health.

-Reporting obligations An applicant for international protection shall be obliged to notify the Ministry in writing of his/her leaving a residence centre for any period exceeding 24 hours.
-In the notification, the applicant for international protection shall provide the address at which he/she shall be staying and the length of stay outside the residence centre.
-An applicant for international protection is required to notify the Ministry in writing of any departure from the residence centre for a period exceeding 3 days, at least 24 hours before leaving the residence centre.
-Upon request, the Ministry may permit leaving the residence centre for a period longer than 15 consecutive days, if this does not prevent the proper implementation of the procedure in the matter of international protection and if the applicant for international protection has submitted proof of accommodation.
+Reporting obligations An applicant for international protection is obliged to notify the ministry in writing of leaving the residence centre for more than 24 hours.
+In the notification, the applicant for international protection must provide the address where they will be staying and the length of stay outside the residence centre.
+An applicant for international protection is required to notify the ministry in writing of any departure from the residence centre for a period exceeding 3 days, at least 24 hours before leaving the residence centre.
+Upon request, the ministry may permit leaving the residence centre for a period longer than 15 consecutive days, if this does not prevent the proper implementation of the asylum procedure and if the applicant for international protection has submitted proof of accommodation.

-Time limit to access the labour market Applicants for protection cannot access the labour market earlier than 6 months after the lodging of their application.
-Upon the elapsing of this 6-month period, they must be issued a valid employment permit by a regional branch of the Labour Office of the Czech Republic without the so-called labour market test.
+Time limit to access the labour market Applicants for protection can access the labour market 6 months after lodging an application.
+They are issued a valid employment permit by a regional branch of the Labour Office of the Czech Republic without the labour market test.

 Criteria to access the labour market Czechia does not apply the labour market test.

-Employment support for applicants NGOs and integration centres can provide employment support for applicants.
+Employment support for applicants NGOs and integration centres can provide employment support to applicants.

-Adults’ access to vocational training No specific legislation exists to regulate applicant’s access to vocational training.
+Adults’ access to vocational training Specific legislation does not exist to regulate applicant’s access to vocational training.

-Medical screening All applicants undergo a medical screening (general check, blood test, lung x-ray) by medical professionals in the first days after their arrival to the arrival centre.
-Psychologists are also available in case it is deemed necessary.
+Medical screening All applicants undergo a medical screening (general check, blood test, lung X-ray) by a medical professional in the first days after their arrival to the arrival centre.
+Psychologists are also available if necessary.

-Access to healthcareAccess to healthcare for applicants for international protection accommodated in reception centres are the same as for citizens of the Czech Republic.
-All applicants are covered by national insurance scheme and employment does not have any effect on that.
+Access to healthcareAccess to healthcare for applicants for international protection accommodated in reception centres is the same as for citizens of Czechia.
+All applicants are covered by the national insurance scheme, irrespective of being employed or not.

-There is no specific time-limit for enrolling children in education mentioned in the Asylum Act.
-However, the Reception Conditions Directive sets a limit of 90 days for access to education.
+A specific time limit to enrol children in education is not mentioned in the Asylum Act.
+However, the recast Reception Conditions Directive sets a limit of 90 days to access education.
 The Schooling Act in Czechia follows a similar rule.
-Moreover, the New Migration Pact proposes a 60-day limit for access to education for applicants for international protection.
+Moreover, the New Migration Pact proposes a 60-day limit to access education for applicants for international protection.

 Additional support for school attendance and language training is available, particularly for unaccompanied minors, with NGOs also providing assistance.
 More detailed information is available on the Eurydice page for Czechia.